php-fusion/docs/phpfusion-development/theme-functions/panelbutton.md

 ---
-description: Show the collapse or expand button for panels which are collapsible.
+description: Show the collapse or expand a button for panels which are collapsible.
 ---

 # panelbutton\(\)